openbmc/docs/CONTRIBUTING.md

   https://gerrit.openbmc-project.xyz/#/admin/projects/

+Please note that all meta-\* layers are separate repositories, so you need to follow the [subtree workflow](./subtree.md) when contributing there.

 If you're going to be working with Gerrit often, it's useful to create an SSH host block in ~/.ssh/config.
 Ex:
 ```